evana-gray/Project2/README.md

 # Project2

 This repository's files and shiny app analyze NFL play-by-play data.
 Specifically, it looks at plays where a penalty was assessed.
 Analyses were completed comparing the penalty incidence, and average experience level by categorical variables including: position group, the nature of the penalty(penalty type), conference and team.
+The app allows the user to subset data based on year, conference, player experience level, and offense/defense.
+There is a tab for the user to create their own bar plot by selecting different x and y variables.
+The user also has the ability to download the data from this shiny app.
+I hope you enjoy!